ds-gustavo-cunha/ds-gustavo-cunha/README.md

 # **Gustavo Cunha**

-*I built a portfolio webpage where I could display my projects in a more straightforward and personal way.
-You can check it on this [link]( https://ds-gustavo-cunha.github.io/projects-portfolio/ ).
+*I built a **portfolio webpage** where I could display my projects in a more straightforward and personal way.
+You can check it on this link: [https://ds-gustavo-cunha.github.io/projects-portfolio/]( https://ds-gustavo-cunha.github.io/projects-portfolio/ ).
 However, you can also check a brief introduction below if you prefer to do so.* 😉
 #